-The HEI research program has addressed many important questions about the health effects of a variety of pollutants, including carbon monoxide, methanol, diesel exhaust, several air toxics (aldehydes, benzene, 1,3-butadiene), nitrogen oxides, ozone, oxygenates added to fuel, and ambient particulate matter.
+The HEI research program has addressed many important questions about the health effects of a variety of pollutants, including nitrogen oxides, ozone, particulate matter, carbon monoxide, diesel exhaust, several air toxics (aldehydes, benzene, 1,3-butadiene), methanol, and oxygenates added to fuel.
 HEI has funded studies to understand the mechanisms of diseases, to develop better methods to assess health effects and determine exposure and dose, and to address issues common to many pollutants.
-The program has included modeling, in vitro, animal, controlled human exposure, and epidemiologic studies.
-The choices of which pollutants to study or scientific questions to investigate have been made based on many considerations, including evaluation of issues raised by HEI's sponsors and analysis of the regulatory needs and uncertainties about health effects of specific pollutants.
+The program has included modeling, in vitro, and animal studies, controlled human exposure studies, and epidemiologic studies.
+The choices of which pollutants to study or scientific questions to investigate have been made based on many considerations, including analysis of the scientific uncertainties and regulatory needs regarding health effects of specific pollutants as well as issues raised by HEI's sponsors.
 HEI has, on some occasions, produced special reports to evaluate the state of existing science in areas related to policy and to determine research needs in new areas.